Social Cognition. Practical Psychology of Management.

 Management as a form of cognition implies gaining new experience and knowledge, particularly about oneself.
 Traditionally, the psychology of social cognition distinguishes between an object and a subject of cognition (i.e. the one who cognizes).
 The subject of cognition can represent both an individual and a social group.
 As consciousness and mentality of an individual changes in modern society, essential topics of social cognitive psychology assume new importance: society components are becoming inter-cognitive.
 There is a change in the structure of management relations within the management system that includes aims and functions, as well as the subject and object of management.

-About the authors: Bazarov, Tahir Y.
+Authors: Bazarov, Tahir Y.

 Pages: 452- 462